 Fixed Text

-Text fails the SC when it is fixed and not able to be overridden to the Success Criterion's metrics.
+Text fails the SC when it is fixed and cannot be overridden to comply with the Success Criterion's requirements.

-Text that allows for overriding to the metrics passes.
+Text that allows for overriding to the metrics passes this SC.
 Line height must be able to adapt to 1.5 times the font size.
 Letter spacing must be able to adapt to 0.12 times the font size.
 Word spacing must be able to adapt to 0.16 times the font size.
 Spacing underneath paragraphs must be able to adapt to 2 times the font size.

 Figure 4: Absolutely fixed text is a failure.
 Adaptable text passes.